Manipur to go under complete lockdown for 14 days, starting 2 pm tomorrow

 Addressing a press conference, he said the decision was taken at an emergency cabinet meeting held in the evening.
 Singh said though it is too early to state that there is local transmission of the coronavirus, it is a matter of concern that people with no travel history were found to be COVID-19 positive in Thoubal district.

 Besides, he said the reluctance of people in following the COVID-related protocols necessitated the restrictions.
-The chief minister noted that 63 personnel of the Central Reserve Police Force (CRPF) tested positive for the disease after coming to the northeastern state from other parts of the country.
+The Chief Minister noted that 63 personnel of the Central Reserve Police Force (CRPF) tested positive for the disease after coming to the northeastern state from other parts of the country.

 Earlier on Tuesday, the COVID-19 tally in the state crossed the 2,000-mark, with the detection of 90 new cases on Tuesday, a Health department bulletin said.
 The 90 new cases pushed the COVID-19 tally to 2,015 of which 631 are active cases, it said.